-Marel's Board of Directors approved a Code of Conduct with a global application in October 2012, which was revised in July 2016.
+Marel's Board of Directors initially approved a Code of Conduct with a global application in October 2012, which was thoroughly revised and updated in 2021.
 It is closely linked to Marel's company values and rests on four pillars, i.e., the commitment of employees (including officers and directors) to: (i) each other; (ii) customers and the marketplace; (iii) shareholders; and (iv) partners, communities and the environment.